ASzampiasSWD/ElasticSearchBreachDB/Imgur/README.md

 ## Description

-The Java code converts the Imgur .txt files into ElasticSearch compliant JSON.
+The Java code converts the imgur.txt file into ElasticSearch compliant JSON.

-Using the Java code, data to json conversion should take approximately <b>10 mins</b> on Desktop.
+Using the Java code, data to json conversion should take approximately <b>2 mins</b> on Desktop.

 ## Necessary Steps

-Change line <b>21</b> to the directory where the .txt files are located
+Change line <b>18</b> to the directory where the .txt files are located

-Change line <b>38</b> to where you want the output files to be.
+Change line <b>30</b> to where you want the output files to be.
 Make sure that the directory exists.

 ## Stats

-The Imgur dump contains 1,755,559 email/password records.
+The Imgur dump contains 1,755,546 email/password records.

 A total of 27 JSON files will be generated.
 Each file contains ~63,001 records.